toblu/redux-dodge/README.md

-# Redux-Dodge
+### Redux Dodge

+A small game built with React and Redux Saga.

-Dodge the red cubes for as long as you can - A small game built with React and Redux Saga
+Dodge the red cubes for as long as you can.